The Roman Third Century : AD 193 – 303

-Civilian settlements called vici have evolved around Roman forts in the Hadrian’s Wall area, such as Corbridge.
-Vici are a settlement in which craftsmen, merchants and women live.
+Civilian settlements called ‘vici’ have evolved around Roman forts in the Hadrian’s Wall area, such as the vicus at Corbridge.
+Vici are settlements in which craftsmen, merchants, women and children live.

 Lanchester, a Roman fort south of the Tyne, has been rebuilt and re-garrisoned by Roman troops.
 The fort is situated on Dere Street, an important military route into Caledonia.
-The Romans know Lanchester as Longovicium and there is a large civilian settlement nearby.
+The Romans know Lanchester as ‘Longovicium’ and there is a large civilian settlement called a vicus nearby.
 Lanchester supersedes the nearby forts at Binchester and Ebchester which are also on Dere Street.

 A Roman vicus or civilian settlement has developed at Vindolanda on the Stanegate road near Hadrian’s Wall.

 Ports on river estuaries such as the Tyne, Humber and possibly the Tees are used by Roman fleets.